José Galán: Journeyman

 On 16 July 2011, Galán returned to his first club Cultural.
 On 31 January of the following year he moved abroad, after agreeing to a one-year deal with Chainat FC from the Thai Premier League; he was also the first Spaniard to ever appear in the competition.

 In June 2012, Galán was released due to an ankle injury.
 In February 2013, he signed a two-year contract with Liga Indonesia Premier Division team Pro Duta FC, becoming the first Spanish footballer in the country in the process.

 Galán switched teams and countries again on 1 March 2014, signing for Austrian Football First League's SKN St. Pölten.
 After appearing rarely, he moved to Shabab Al-Ordon Club in Jordania.

 On 3 September 2015, Galán joined Cypriot First Division club Aris Limassol FC.
 He left in December due to a lack of payment, meeting the same fate at his next team, CSM Ceahlăul Piatra Neamț from Romania.

 Still in 2016, Galán represented Persela Lamongan in the Indonesia Soccer Championship and Finnish Veikkausliiga's Rovaniemen Palloseura.
 Whilst in representation of the former, he was selected to the July Team of the Month.

 On 26 July 2017, after unassuming spells at CE L'Hospitalet and FC Santa Coloma (with whom he appeared in the first qualifying round of the UEFA Champions League against FC Alashkert, a 1–1 home draw), Galán joined Hong Kong Premier League club Dreams Sports Club.
 Roughly one year later, he switched teams and countries again after signing for Al-Shamal SC in the Qatargas League.

 Valour FC

 On 15 July 2019, Galán signed a multi-year contract with Canadian Premier League side Valour FC.
 After making 13 league appearances in his first year and having adapted well to Winnipeg, he was retained for the following season.
 In September 2020 Galán signed with Spanish side Villarrobledo on a season-long deal.
 The deal was with the view to return to Valour for the 2021 Canadian Premier League season.
 On 10 May 2021, he re-signed with Valour.

-In January 2022 he announced his time in Winnipeg was ending Winnipeg.
+In January 2022 he announced his time in Winnipeg was ending.